African penguin

 The African penguin (Spheniscus demersus), also known as Cape penguin or South African penguin, is a species of penguin confined to southern African waters.
-Like all extant penguins, it is flightless, with a streamlined body and wings stiffened and flattened into flippers for a marine habitat.
+It is the only penguin found in the Old World.
+Like all penguins, it is flightless, with a streamlined body and wings stiffened and flattened into flippers for a marine habitat.
 Adults weigh an average of 2.2–3.5 kg and are 60–70 cm tall.
 The species has distinctive pink patches of skin above the eyes and a black facial mask.
 The body's upper parts are black and sharply delineated from the white underparts, which are spotted and marked with a black band.

 The African penguin is a pursuit diver and feeds primarily on fish and squid.
-Once extremely numerous, the African penguin is declining rapidly due to a combination of several threats and is classified as endangered.
+Once extremely numerous, the African penguin is now the rarest species of penguin, classified as critically endangered, with its population declining rapidly due to a combination of several threats, such as habitat loss, overfishing and climate change.
 It is a charismatic species and is popular with tourists.
-Other vernacular names of the species include black-footed penguin and jackass penguin, due to the species' loud, donkey-like noise, although several related species of South Jackass penguins produce the same sound.
+Other vernacular names of the species include black-footed penguin and jackass penguin, due to the species' loud, donkey-like noise (although several related species of South American penguins produce the same sound).
 They can be found along the coast of South Africa and Namibia.